MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/asset-capture-overview.md

 - Dynamics 365 Remote Assist uses the same common solution for the asset entity as Dynamics 365 Field Service.

+- Video capture limitations:

-- Video capture length is currently limited to 30-45 seconds depending upon device.
+   - The length is currently limited to 30-45 seconds, depending on the device.
 Support for longer video captures is planned for a future release.
+   - The maximum size of the captured file is 16 MB.
+   - If the user answers a call while capturing video for an asset, the recording will stop.

 - After signing in to the client application, the user must select the environment where the Dynamics 365 Remote Assist model-driven app is installed.
 You can do this through **Settings**.
 This is the environment that the asset data will be fetched from and new assets and captures added to.